Christy’s Four Mountain Challenge

 #4 Snowmass

 Hopping on the Owl Creek Nordic Trail at 12:15pm I was on my way to Snowmass.
 This is the longest traverse of the tour but with the trail in awesome shape it only took 50 minutes to get to the base of Two Creeks in Snowmass.
 This uphill proved to be the hardest of them all.
 Not only is it the last climb, but with 3,200 vertical feet it is just about as big a climb as Aspen Mountain was over 6 hours earlier.
 After an hour of skinning, I made it up the steep hills just below Cafe Suzanne.
 As I passed, I was wishing I could stop and enjoy a beer on the deck like all the other tourists, but I put my head down and kept on pushing.
 I arrived at the top of Elk Camp at 3:05, exactly 2 hours from my start down at Two Creeks.
 It was a gorgeous, sunny day with incredible views of the Maroon Bells.
 The most uncomfortable part of the day remained though, having to ski down from Elk Camp to the Snowmass Mall on those skinny cross country skis.
-I made it down at 3:40pm, just in time to buy a gatorade and hop on the 4pm ski shuttle back to Aspen.
+I made it down at 3:40pm, just in time to buy a Gatorade and hop on the 4pm ski shuttle back to Aspen.
 The whole traverse took just under 10 hours, 9:50 to be exact.

 Greater than 10,000 vertical feet gained and lots of transitions, it’s great training for the Grand Traverse but mostly just a fun way to experience all the ski areas in one day.
 Now looking back, the true ski purist would actually ski back to Aspen via the Owl Creek Trail.
 I wouldn’t be surprised if that’s how the Willie brothers did it….